observIQ/bindplane-agent/processor/snapshotprocessor/README.md

 # Snapshot Processor

 The snapshot processor is used in custom distributions of the collector to provide snapshot functionality in BindPlane.
-It is not currently included in the official `bindplane-agent`.
+It is not currently included in the official `bindplane-otel-collector`.
 ## Supported pipelines

 - Logs